 Sharp-tailed grouse are listed as a game species in Washington by the WDFW, although the season has been closed since 1988.
-By policy, sharptails are also considered a candidate species by the WDFW.
-Sharp-tailed grouse are designated a priority species and their habitat a priority habitat by the WDFW Priority Habitat and Species (PHS) Program.
+By policy, sharptails have also been considered a Candidate species by the WDFW since 1991.
+Sharp-tailed grouse are designated a priority species and their habitat a priority habitat by the WDFW Priority Habitats and Species (PHS) Program.

-The U.S. Fish and Wildlife Service (USFWS) considers the Columbian sharp-tailed grouse subspecies to be a species of concern.
+The U.S. Fish and Wildlife Service (USFWS) considers the Columbian sharp-tailed grouse to be a species of concern.